 PHAs have discretion in the development of policies pertaining to the keeping of pets in public housing units.
 This Chapter explains RRHA's policies on the keeping of pets and any criteria or standards pertaining to the policy.
 The rules adopted are reasonably related to the legitimate interest of RRHA to provide a decent, safe, and sanitary living environment for all tenants, to protecting and preserving the physical condition of the property, and to preserve the financial interest of RRHA.

-The purpose of this policy is to establish RRHA's policy and procedures for ownership of pets in elderly and disabled units as well as in family units, and to ensure that no applicant or resident is discriminated against regarding admission or reasonable rules governing the keeping of common household pets.
+The purpose of this policy is to establish RRHA's policy and procedures for ownership of pets in elderly and disabled units as well as in family units, and to ensure that no applicant or resident is discriminated against regarding admission or continued occupancy because of ownership of pets.
+RRHA also establishes reasonable rules governing the keeping of common household pets.